-- 5.2.1.
-Any commercial message is considered unsolicited (and hence spam) unless: - (a) the recipient has requested the message; - (b) the message recipient has a direct and recent (within the last six months) prior commercial relationship with the message originator and would reasonably expect to receive marketing communications from the originator; or - (c) the organisation supplying the originator with the recipient's contact information has the recipient's explicit consent to do so. - 5.2.2.
+5.2.1.
+Any commercial direct marketing message is considered unsolicited (and hence spam) unless:

+(a) the recipient has requested the message;

+(b) the message recipient has a direct and recent (within the last six months) prior commercial relationship with the message originator and would reasonably expect to receivemarketing communications from the originator and has been given a reasonable opportunity to object to direct marketing communications

+(i) at the time when the information was collected; and

+(ii) on the occasion of each communication with the recipient; or

+(c) the organisation supplying the originator with the recipient's contact information has the recipient's explicit consent to do so.

+5.2.2.
+Any commercial message is considered unsolicited after a valid opt-out request.

+5.2.3.
 WASPA, in conjunction with the network operators, will provide a mechanism for consumers to determine which message originator or wireless application service provider sent any unsolicited commercial message.